mongodb/sample-apps-nyu/ArrayQuery/Readme.md

-### Array Query

-This code simulates a portion of an e-commerce app.
-It provides examples of query operations on an array of nested documents using the db.collection.find() method.

-The examples use the **stores.orders** collection that has the following form.
+# MongoDB Java Driver Find Method with Scalar Fields
+This is a sample application that demonstrates MongoDB Java Driver's find within Array method.
+It has four methods:

+one that illustrates the use of the $in operator one that illustrates the use of the $all operator one that illustrates an equality match on an array field one that illustrates the use of the $elemMatch operator

+## Getting Started
+The sample application queries data from MongoDB Atlas free-tier cluster.
+The cluster contains stores.orders collection which mimics an e-commerce database.
+The general schema is as follows:

 ```javascript
 {